tjeve/redux-simple-counter/README.md

 ### BONUS CHALLENGE
 Try adding a "+1 counter" button that adds more counters to the screen.
 Each counter should have its own buttons that increment/decrement its value

-* This project was copied from Adam Szaranga
+* This project was copied from Adam Szaranga's project of the same name.